Accounting and Auditing

-- CVS Health (2021) – Assisted a major health insurance company in a purchase price adjustment dispute in a neutral accountant arbitration regarding the acquisition of a state-wide Medicaid health plan, which resulted in an arbitration award for a substantial reduction of the purchase price.
+- CVS Health (2021) – Assisted a major health insurance company in a purchase price adjustment dispute in a neutral accountant arbitration regarding the acquisition of a statewide Medicaid health plan, which resulted in an arbitration award for a substantial reduction of the purchase price.

-- Life Sciences Industry (2020–2021) – Assisted a life sciences company in successfully disputing a $225 million earnout related to numerous erroneous adjustments to EBITDA claimed by the seller.
+- Life Sciences Industry (2020–2021) – Assisted a life sciences company in successfully disputing a $225M earnout related to numerous erroneous adjustments to earnings before interest, taxes, depreciation, and amortization (EBITDA) claimed by the seller.

 - Auditor Defense (2020) – Mathew Pliskin as trustee of Iron Clad Performance Wear v.
 BDO LLP – AAA Case No. 01-19-000-4459; rebuttal expert on liability, causation, and damages on behalf of an audit firm.

-- Pharmaceutical Industry (2017–2018) – Served as the lead accounting expert and overall engagement leader in defending against a $1.4 billion working capital adjustment claimed by the buyer of the generics business of a major pharmaceutical company.
+- Pharmaceutical Industry (2017–2018) – Served as the lead accounting expert and overall engagement leader in defending against a $1.4B working capital adjustment claimed by the buyer of the generics business of a major pharmaceutical company.

-- Power Plant Construction Dispute (2017) – Served as the lead accounting expert in a $750 million post-transaction dispute involving percentage of completion and other accounting issues for a company involved in the construction of nuclear power plants.
+- Power Plant Construction Dispute (2017) – Served as the lead accounting expert in a $750M post-transaction dispute involving percentage of completion and other accounting issues for a company involved in the construction of nuclear power plants.

-- Health Insurer Payment Dispute (2016) – Children’s Hospital of Central California vs. Blue Cross of California, et al. – Superior Court of the State of California, County of Madera Case No. MCV 048512; expert testimony regarding hospital accounting for patient services in connection with a dispute over how much should be paid for services when the hospital did not have a contract with the health plan.
+- Health Insurer Payment Dispute (2016) – Children’s Hospital of Central California v.
+Blue Cross of California, et al. – Superior Court of the State of California, County of Madera Case No. MCV 048512; expert testimony regarding hospital accounting for patient services in connection with a dispute over how much should be paid for services when the hospital did not have a contract with the health plan.

 - Thomson Reuters Special Services, LC v.
-T4 Data Group, LLC (2016) – US District Court for the Eastern District of Virginia, Case No. 1:15cv1400 – LMB/IDD; expert report and consulting regarding amounts due under a software license arrangement.
+T4 Data Group, LLC (2016) – U.S. District Court for the Eastern District of Virginia, Case No. 1:15cv1400 – LMB/IDD; expert report and consulting regarding amounts due under a software license arrangement.

-- Agribusiness Client (2013) – Served as an expert witness in an arbitration regarding royalties arising from the use of intellectual property related to meat production.
-Based on Mr. Stanton’s testimony, the arbitrators awarded damages in excess of $12 million.
+- Agribusiness Client (2013) – Served as an expert witness in arbitration regarding royalties arising from the use of intellectual property related to meat production.
+The arbitrators awarded damages in excess of $12M based on Steve’s testimony.

 - Lockheed Martin Securities Class Action (2012) – City of Pontiac General Employees’ Retirement System v.
-Lockheed Martin Corporation, et al. — US District Court for the Southern District of New York, Case No. 1:11-cv-05026-JSR; served as an expert witness regarding accounting and financial reporting matters related to revenue recognition in a class action shareholder suit.
+Lockheed Martin Corporation, et al. – U.S. District Court for the Southern District of New York, Case No. 1:11-cv-05026-JSR; served as an expert witness regarding accounting and financial reporting matters related to revenue recognition in a class action shareholder suit.